Evarcha culicivora

 Evarcha culicivora is a species of jumping spider (family Salticidae) found only around Lake Victoria in Kenya and Uganda.
 At maturity, E. culicivora spiders have an average size of 5 mm for both males and females.
 The range in size for either sex is quite small, with females being only slightly larger on average (4–7 mm compared to 3–6 mm).

 It is commonly known as the vampire spider because it indirectly desires the blood of vertebrates.
 It does this by predating on blood-sucking female mosquitoes in the genus Anopheles, the mosquito responsible for transmitting malaria in the region, as well as other vector-borne diseases in humans.
 Experimentally, these spiders are considered Anopheles specialists.
-E. culicivora has an association with the native plants Lantana camara and Ricinus communis.
+Evarcha culicivora has an association with the introduced Lantana camara and the native Ricinus communis plants.
 They consume the nectar for food and preferentially use these plants as a location for courtship.

-The mating interactions of E. culicivora is species-specific.
+The mating interactions of E. culicivora are species-specific.
 Their mating interactions follow mutual mate choice in which both males and females have preferences for partners and perform displays.
 These preferences vary with gender and age.
 This behavioral characteristic differs from other jumping spiders, where the majority of males show preference and pursue females.